Gaye Su Akyol

 Gaye Su Akyol (born 30 January 1985) is a Turkish singer, painter and anthropologist.

 Biography

-Akyol's father is the painter Muzaffer Akyol; her mother passed away in 2014.
+Akyol's father is the painter Muzaffer Akyol; her mother was a civil servant, but she died in 2014.
 She graduated from the anthropology department of Yeditepe University in 2007.
-Before her solo career, she also worked on 'Mai', 'Toz ve Toz' and Seni Görmem İmkansız alongside Tuğçe Şenoğul.
+After that she built her career as a painter with exhibitions both in Turkey and abroad.
+Before her solo career, she also performed in music bands Mai, Toz ve Toz and Seni Görmem İmkansız alongside Tuğçe Şenoğul.

 In 2017, she composed a few songs for the soundtrack of Red Istanbul a film directed by Ferzan Özpetek.
+In November 2023 she recorded her first performance for the Seattle radio station KEXP.

+Inspirations include singer-songwriter Selda Bağcan and the grunge band Nirvana.

+Band members

+The lineup on Istikrarlı Hayal Hakikattir: